Philip José Farmer: Youth and education

 Farmer was born in North Terre Haute, Indiana.
-His parents gave him the middle name "Josie", from his paternal grandmother Josephine, but Farmer later changed it himself to “José” as he resented having a traditionally female middle name and wanted to lend color to what he felt was an otherwise rather drab name.
+His parents gave him the middle name "Josie", from his paternal grandmother Josephine, but Farmer later changed it himself to “José” as he resented the woman's name and wanted to lend color to what he felt was an otherwise rather drab name.
 Farmer grew up in Peoria, Illinois, where he attended Peoria High School.
 His father was a civil engineer and a supervisor for the local power company.
 A voracious reader as a boy, Farmer said he resolved to become a writer in the fourth grade.
 He underwent basic religious training in the Church of Christ, Scientist (Christian Science) as a child, which he later characterized as a "peculiar background" for a science fiction writer.
 He became an agnostic at the age of 14, and ultimately an atheist, though not, he said, indifferent to religion.
 At age 23, in 1941, he married Bette V. Andre, remaining a couple throughout his life; together, they had a son and a daughter.
 After washing out of flight training in World War II, he went to work in a local steel mill.
 He later continued his education, however, earning a bachelor's degree in English from Bradley University in 1950 at the age of 32.